rust-lang/rustup/doc/src/faq.md

 ### rustup exited successfully but I can't run `rustc --version`

-Restart your shell, or log out and back in.
+Restart your shell.
 This will reload your `PATH` environment variable to include Cargo's bin directory (`$CARGO_HOME/bin`).